john-cd/rust_howto/bk/drafts/language/traits.md

 ## Implement a Local Trait for a Type Defined Elsewhere {#traits-types-elsewhere}

 You can implement a trait defined in your crate {{hi:Traits}} on types defined outside of it - simply by writing a `impl` block.
-This is often used to extend the functionality of an external type:
+This is often used to extend the functionality of an external (e.g., standard library) type:

 ```rust,editable
 {{#include ../../crates/language/tests/traits/extend_external_type.rs:example}}